guidobouman/emails-input/README.md

 function addEntry(entryString: string = this.inputElement.value): Entry
 ```

 Manually add an entry.
 It takes the current input element value by default.
 Can be overridden to add a custom entry.
-Retruns an Entry object.
+Returns an Entry object.

 Definition of the Entry type:
 ```ts